karanewh/karanewh/README.md

 <p>This repository includes examples of my work as a data reporter at the Howard Center for Investigative Journalism at the University of Maryland.</p>
 <p>I began learning to code when I started my graduate education at Philip Merrill College of Journalism in August 2020.
 By spring 2021, I was co-leading a team of seven data reporters on an examination of worker safety in the coronavirus pandemic, using complex datasets from ten different states, along with federal data.</p>

-## :basketball_woman::swimming_woman:Unlevel Playing Fields: Flaws in federal Title IX data
+## :basketball_woman:Unlevel Playing Fields: Flaws in federal Title IX data
 <p>Through public records requests, data analysis and traditional reporting, I found that <a href"https://cnsmaryland.org/2022/04/11/title-ix-federal-sports-data/">federal data often overstates high school girls’ participation in sports</a>.
 That makes it impossible to tell whether schools are in compliance with Title IX, unless someone complains.<p>
 <p>This story ran on the front page of <a href="https://www.baltimoresun.com/sports/bs-sp-cns-federal-title-ix-sports-data-unreliable-20220427-baaxhw2ebfcclegy564idvieey-story.html">The Baltimore Sun<a>.
 It was part of “Unlevel Playing Fields,” a series that examined the continued obstacles to gender equity in high school sports as Title IX turned 50.
 The underlying code for my data findings and the graphics I produced can be seen in the <a href="https://howard-center-investigations.github.io/title-ix/fact_check.html">fact check notebook<a> that accompanied the story.</p>